Environments#

 • {camera_name}_depth : depth image observations for camera with name camera_name.
 The shape for this modality is (H, W) where H and W are the height and width of the image respectively.
 By default, the returned image convention is mujoco’s native opengl (”flipped”).
 This can alternatively be set to opencv convention (unflipped) via the IMAGE_CONVENTION macro in macros.py.

 • image-state : (optional) stacked image observations.
-Note that this is disabled by default, and can be toggled via the CONCATENATEimages macro in macros.py.
+Note that this is disabled by default, and can be toggled via the CONCATENATE_IMAGES macro in macros.py.

 Rewards and Termination#